nichross/residentialSolarModeling/README.md

 2) Residential Solar Production Data: A csv file containing the hourly energy production of a solar equipped house as calculated by the NREL System Advisor Model (PySam).
   NREL instructions for using PySam can be found [here](https://github.com/NREL/pysam)

-The data files listed above, updated for a Pittsburgh simulation, can be found in data_file section in this repository
+The data files listed above, updated for a Pittsburgh simulation, can be found in data_files folder of this repository

 ### Terminal Command